Information for In-Home Child Care Providers

 How do I become registered with DSS?

-To become a registered child care provider, a Registration Application and Agreement form must be submitted to DSS.
+To become a registered child care provider, a Registered Child Care Provider Agreement form (CD-269) must be submitted to DSS.
 This form must be completed in full and signed, certifying you have read, understand, and will comply with the agreement.

 You must also: